RAY WHITE, MA, QMHP

 License:

-Adlerian Psychology / Psychotherapy, Anger Management, Art Therapy, Bibliotherapy, Breathwork, Cognitive Behavior Therapy (CBT), Creative Art Therapy, Expressive Arts Therapy, Family Constellations, Feminist Therapy, Group Therapy, Humanistic Psychology (humanism), Mindfulness-Based Interventions, Narrative Therapy, Neuropsychology, Person-Centered Therapy (Rogerian Therapy), Play Therapy, Positive Psychology, Self-Acceptance Training, Solution-Based Brief Therapy, Trauma-Focused Cognitive Therapy.
+Adlerian Psychology / Psychotherapy, Anger Management, Art Therapy, Bibliotherapy, Breathwork, Cognitive Behavior Therapy (CBT), Creative Art Therapy, Expressive Arts Therapy, Family Constellations, Feminist Therapy, Group Therapy, Humanistic Psychology (humanism), Mindfulness-Based Interventions, Narrative Therapy, Neuropsychology, Person-Centered Therapy (Rogerian Therapy), Play Therapy, Positive Psychology, Psychodynamic Therapy, Self-Acceptance Training, Solution-Based Brief Therapy, Trauma-Focused Cognitive Therapy.